 The following unaudited pro forma condensed combined financial information is provided to aid you in your analysis of the financial aspects of material events related to flyExclusive's operations.
-These material events are referred to herein as "Adjustments for the Material Events are referred to herein as "Adjustments for Material Events."
+These material events are referred to herein as "Material Events" and the pro forma adjustments for the Material Events are referred to herein as "Adjustments for Material Events."